 Medial ligament sprain or MCL injury is a tear of the ligament on the inside of the knee, it is usually a result of direct impact or twisting motion.
 A medial ligament injury is common in contact sports such as football and rugby, as well as martial arts.
 They can also occur in daily life through falls and twists of the knee joint.
 Read more on medial ligament sprain treatment.

-A hamstring strain is commonly know as a pulled hamstring is a sudden sharp pain at the back of the thigh.
-Treatment for this injury involves immediate first aid of rest, ice and compression followed by a full rehabilitation and exercise program.
+A hamstring strain is commonly known as a pulled hamstring is a sudden sharp pain at the back of the thigh.
+Treatment for this injury involves immediate first aid of rest, ice, and compression followed by a full rehabilitation and exercise program.
 Read more on treatment for hamstring strains.

 AC joint sprain

 AC joint separation or AC joint sprain is an injury to the ligament that holds the acromioclavicular joint together at the top of the shoulder.
 It is usually caused by fall onto an outstretched arm.
-Getting early treatment and support through taping is important to avoid long term problems or shoulder deformity.
-Read more on treatment of AC joint sprain.
+Getting early treatment and support through taping is important to avoid long-term problems or shoulder deformity.
+Read more on the treatment of AC joint sprain.